BEST Inc. (BEST) Bundle

 Founding team members

-Founded by Johnny Chou (Zhou Shaoning), leveraging his extensive experience from companies like Google China and UTStarcom.
+The company was founded by Shao-Ning Johnny Chou, who leveraged his significant prior experience from executive roles at companies like Google China and UTStarcom.

 Initial capital/funding

-Secured initial backing from prominent investors including Alibaba Group and Foxconn Technology Group.
-A significant Series A round followed in 2008, fueling early growth.
+Initial backing came from prominent strategic investors, notably Alibaba Group and Foxconn Technology Group.
+This early support was critical, followed by a significant Series A funding round in 2008 that fueled the company's initial growth.

 BEST Inc. (BEST) Ownership Structure